DiogoMatos10/JS_FullStack_Exercise/README.md

 ### Credits
-This project was entirely developed and documented by Diogo Matos, at the request of Engine IA for their Code Challenge.
+This project was entirely developed and documented by Diogo Matos.